sigmacoy/sigmacoy/README.md

 # Hello, I'm Mc Cauley!

-• a Computer Science student, passionate about both AI Engineer as career path and with a goal to master C++ and [Leetcode](https://leetcode.com/u/xhieczi/).
+• a Computer Science student, passionate about both AI Engineer as career path.

 ## About Me